 003.9 – Complete or unspecified spontaneous abortion without complication

 17369002 – Miscarriage

-- Incomplete abortion – Retained products of conception remain after the initial bleeding / cramping have ceased.
+- Incomplete abortion – Retained products of conception after some initial vaginal bleeding.

 - Missed abortion – Pregnancy tissue in uterus but criteria have been met for early pregnancy loss, or patient previously had viable intrauterine pregnancy and now has no cardiac activity.

 - Threatened abortion – Vaginal bleeding in early pregnancy, closed cervical os, and diagnostic criteria for pregnancy loss has not been made.